On-demand transport reform

 - The Transport (Road Passenger Services) Regulations 2020 commenced on 1 July 2020.
 These superseded the 2019 Regulations, providing for the introduction of PTD authorisations and tightening of regulations including passenger transport vehicle equipment, association arrangements and record keeping requirements.

-- A second assistance package for previous country taxi-car (CT) licence holders was administered.
+- A second assistance package for previous country taxi-car (CT) licence holders was also administered in July 2020.
 The Regional Taxi Assistance Package calculated payments for regional operators based on CT licence purchase value and estimated monopoly profits.
 A payment for each eligible CT licence was made, with a cap of five payments to any one individual, partnership, trust, corporation or registered cooperative that held multiple CT licences.
-Payments were made in July 2020.

 Learn about passenger transport driver authorisations